The macrobiotic dish par excellence!

 Unrefined sea salt

-- Soak the azuki beans through the night (or between 4 and 6 hours).
+Soak the adzuki beans overnight (or 4 – 6 hours).
 Do not use the soaking water.

-- Was the azukis and place them in the pressure cooker with a strip of kombu seaweed and cook about 30 minutes.
-Use 4 to 6 parts water for one of azukis.
+Place the washed azukis in the pressure cooker with the kombu strip, cumin, ginger, bay leaf and cook for about 40 minutes.
+Use 4 to 6 measures of water for one measure of azuki (or have the water level 2 fingers above the water level).

-- Check the taste before removing from the stove.
-Add a few drops of tamari or shoyu if necessary.
-When serving optionally sprinkle with with chopped coriander.
+When the time is up, open the cooker and check the taste before removing from the heat.
+Add a few drops of tamari if necessary.
+Garnish with parsley when serving

 Azuki beans are high in fiber, minerals and proteins.
 Besides, they only have 1% fat.